mslinn/jekyll_from_to_until/README.md

 :warning: Important: the name of the filter must be followed by a colon (:).
 If you fail to do that an error will be generated and the Jekyll site building process will halt.
 The error message looks something like this: `Liquid Warning: Liquid syntax error (line 285): Expected end_of_string but found string in "{{ lines | from '2' | until: '4' | xml_escape }}" in /some_directory/some_files.html Liquid Exception: Liquid error (line 285): wrong number of arguments (given 1, expected 2) in /some_directory/some_file.html Error: Liquid error (line 285): wrong number of arguments (given 1, expected 2)`
 ## Usage

-Some of the following examples use a multiline string containing 5 lines, called lines, which was created this way:
+Some of the following examples use a multiline string called `lines` that contains 5 lines, which was created this way:

 ```
 {% capture lines %}line 1